Millions of older adults may be missing out on programs to help pay for food, housing, healthcare, and more.

 Thousands of public and private programs are available to help eligible low-income older adults pay for health care, prescriptions, food, and utilities.
-Yet millions of eligible seniors are missing out on these benefits because they don’t know about the programs or how to apply.
-As a result, too many make dangerous trade-offs, such as foregoing needed home repairs, avoiding social engagements, skipping meals, and cutting pills.
+Yet millions of eligible older adults are missing out on these benefits because they don’t know about the programs or how to apply.

 Guide to benefits for seniors

 The You Gave, Now Save guide to benefits for seniors provides detailed information about the benefits programs available, who may be eligible, and how to get further information and application assistance.
-The guide includes benefits related to:
+The guide, developed in partnership with the National Association of Area Agencies on Aging (n4a) includes benefits related to: